Nathan Bedford Forrest Statue and Remains to Stay in the Health Sciences Park

 ennessee Heritage Protection Act of 2013 prevents cities or counties from relocating, removing, renaming, or otherwise disturbing war memorials on public properties, so the city council filed an application for a waiver that would allow the monument to be relocated to one of two suggested spaces.

-According to Wade, the waiver filed met the commission's criteria.
+According to city council's attorney, Allan Wade, the waiver filed met the commission's criteria.
 Much of the criticism and what Wade deems "erroneous" claims regarding the requested waiver came from members of the Sons of Confederate Veterans.

 I think the larger question is, 'What is the reason for the statue to be located here?'", said Wade.
-"The only connection (Forest) has to the city of Memphis, is that he made millions and millions as a slave trader."
+"The only connection (Forrest) has to the city of Memphis, is that he made millions and millions as a slave trader."

 Memphis mayor Jim Strickland said in a statement today, "